Azure/azure-quickstart-templates/101-AAD-DomainServices/README.md

 <a name="teardown"></a>

 ### Teardown Deployment
-Run following powershell command after login to subscription to clear all the resources deployed.
+Run following Powershell command after login to a subscription to clear all the resources deployed.
 Specify resource group name given during deployment.

  `Remove-AzureRmResourceGroup -Name <ResourceGroupName>  -Force `